PINTO0309/hand-gesture-recognition-using-neural-networks/README.md

 The training data consists of a few hundred videos categorised into one of the five classes.
 Each video (typically 2-3 seconds long) is divided into a sequence of 30 frames(images).
 These videos have been recorded by various people performing one of the five gestures in front of a webcam - similar to what the smart TV will use.

-The data is in a [archive.zip](https://www.kaggle.com/datasets/gmanish/tv-controls-gesture-recognition?resource=download) file.
-The zip file contains a 'train' and a 'val' folder with two CSV files for the two folders.
+The data is in a [data.tar.gz](https://github.com/PINTO0309/hand-gesture-recognition-using-neural-networks/releases/tag/dataset_and_h5) file.
+The tar.gz file contains a 'train' and a 'val' folder with two CSV files for the two folders.

 ![dataset](images/dataset1.png)